sturzl/RobotButler/README.md

 # Hardware
 Two solutions were identified, we chose the simpler more expensive one.

-There is a simple solution and a more complex solution.
 The simple solution costs 40% more, but has half points of failure and MUCH simpler code.
 The simple solutions uses 5 pumps, the complex solution uses one pump and 10 solenoids which select the correct tubes.

 | solution | # of parts | # of tubing joints | price |
 | :--- | :--- | :--- | :--- |